 Theorem 3.
-Algorithm 3 would return a complete set of closed and valid agroups and all returned a-group would be closed and valid.
+Algorithm 3 would return a complete set of closed a-groups and all returned a-group would be closed.

 Note that the divide and conquer algorithm reduces memory costs however it could potentially increase the runtime cost since the database would now need to be scanned more number of times.
 In Section 5, we show the results of running the two algorithms over a number of datasets.